quantify-os/quantify-core/docs/tutorials/Tutorial 4. Plot monitor.rst

 .. note::

-    both `plotmon.tuids_extra` and `plotmon.tuids` can be used.
+    Both `plotmon.tuids_extra` and `plotmon.tuids` can be used.
 The interface is the same.
 But keep in mind that MC also uses the `plotmon.tuids` when a plot monitor is connected to it!

 .. jupyter-execute::

     # Note: both plotmon.tuids_extra and plotmon.tuids can be used
     # but keep in mind that MC also uses the plotmon.tuids